BryggansBryggeri/bryggio/README.md

-# BRYGGIO
+# bryggIO

-BRYGGANS BRYGGERI's very own brewery software.
+BRYGGANS BRYGGERI's very own brewery control software.

 Currently under heavy developement.
 The goal is to develop a stand-alone backend to which any client can send http requests to and thereby control the brewery hardware.